dpagendam/friedsIndex/README.md

 credibleIntervals(samples, wildToSterileRatio = 1)
 ```

-If you examine the dataset <code>dataset_multiRep<\code> in the above, you will see that that experiment consisted of a number of replicate cages.
+If you examine the dataset <code>dataset_multiRep</code> in the above, you will see that that experiment consisted of a number of replicate cages.
 The method also works for experiments where one larger cage experiment is run (for example in large semi-field cages).
 To see this try the example:

 ```
 library(friedsIndex)